Essential Facts

 Corcovado National Park

-This remote park in the south is one of the world’s most biodiverse regions, with striking habitats of mangrove swamps, palm groves, and freshwater lagoons.
+This isolated park in the south is one of the world’s most biodiverse regions, with striking habitats of mangrove swamps, palm groves, and freshwater lagoons.
 It’s home to animals such as jaguars and scarlet macaws, as well as a large number of reptile species.
-You’ll likely have the wetlands to yourself unlike in more popular Monteverde.
+Corcovado is the most expensive and remote of Costa Rica's well-known parks, but for our money, the rewards, including unparalleled wildlife viewing (even by Costa Rica's standards) and lighter visitor numbers are worth it.

 Drake Bay

-This bay in the country’s north is the legendary site of pirate treasure from Sir Francis Drake’s days of raiding the Spanish.
-Regardless of whether the treasure is real, the bay is a secluded spot to avoid the tourist trail and enjoy some natural adventure, from water sports and snorkelling to horseback riding and birdwatching.
+This bay in the country’s north is the legendary site of pirate treasure from Sir Francis Drake’s days raiding the Spanish.
+Regardless of whether the treasure is real, the bay is a secluded spot ideal for natural adventures from water sports and snorkelling to horseback riding and birdwatching.

 Top Activities and Experiences in Costa Rica